-PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate. • Providers enrolling students under 18 must meet any Australian, state or territory legislation or other regulatory requirements relating to child welfare and protection.
-Support • Requires providers to give information to students under 18 about who to contact in emergency situations.
-Support
+PROPOSED AMENDMENTS SUPPORT / Do not Support COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
+Providers enrolling students under 18 must meet any Australian, state or territory legislation or other regulatory requirements relating to child welfare and protection.
+Support While ISCA supports this addition in principle, we are concerned at the inference that a registered provider may choose not to meet these regulatory requirements.
+It is unclear how the National Code can require something that is already an existing national and/or state regulatory requirement.
+Perhaps this could be worded instead as an acknowledgement that all providers are subject to existing child welfare and protection frameworks.

-PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
-Requires providers to give information on how a student under 18 can seek assistance and report any incident or allegation involving abuse.
-Support Providers with responsibility for a student's welfare must check initially and least every six months thereafter that the student's accommodation is appropriate to the student's age and needs.
-Do not support While the principle of needing to ensure ongoing appropriateness of accommodation is supported, further consideration of the cost impost on providers of checking every six months, or acceptable ways to minimise costs, is requested.
-Adults involved in or providing accommodation must have any Working with Children clearances (or equivalent) as required in a state or territory.
-Support Requires a policy and process for managing critical incidents, including in emergency situations and when welfare arrangements are disrupted.
-Support Where a provider is no longer able to approve welfare arrangements, all reasonable steps must be taken to notify the student's parent or legal guardian immediately.
-Support Providers must have documented processes for selecting, screening and monitoring any third parties engaged by the provider to organise and assess welfare and accommodation arrangements.
+PROPOSED AMENDMENTS SUPPORT / Do not Support COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate. • Requires providers to give information to students under 18 about who to contact in emergency situations.
+Support • Requires providers to give information on how a student under 18 can seek assistance and report any incident or allegation involving abuse.
+Schools enrol children from a wide range of countries / cultures and a range of age groups and for this reason a reference to "age and culturally appropriate" information (as in 6.1) would be appropriate. • Providers with responsibility for a student's welfare must check initially and least every six months thereafter that the student's accommodation is appropriate to the student's age and needs.
+Support The wording of 5.3.2 is a little unclear as 5.3.2.1 and 5.3.2.2 refer to the checking of accommodation however as these points come at the end of 5.3.2, it gets confused with the working with children clearances as well. • Adults involved in or providing accommodation must have any Working with Children clearances (or equivalent) as required in a state or territory.
+Support ISCA would prefer more clarity as to the meaning of 'adults involved in' as this is quite broad and does not provide sufficient guidance for providers to ensure they meet their obligations.
+We would also not like to see this requirement resulting in any unforeseen restriction on students' ability to have important school-age experiences such as staying with friends.
+This may need clarification in guidelines.
+Requires a policy and process for managing critical incidents, including in emergency situations and when welfare arrangements are disrupted.
+Support A critical incident policy is required under Standard 6.8 so perhaps this point should reference that so that it is clear that schools do not require two separate critical incident policies; one solely dealing with accommodation issues.
+Rather, for schools, the critical incident policy must also cover these issues. • Where a provider is no longer able to approve welfare arrangements, all reasonable steps must be taken to notify the student's parent or legal guardian immediately.
 Support